 Bologna is a city filled with rich history and secret spots.
 If you don’t speak Italian and want to experience Bologna like a local, I highly recommend booking a Bologna tour.

 From small group food tours to private guides, here are some of the top rated excursions you can add to your itinerary:

-- Venice: Thanks to Italy’s affordable high speed trains, it’s easy to take a day trip from Bologna to Venice (and much cheaper than staying overnight).
+- Venice: Thanks to Italy’s affordable high speed trains, it’s easy to take a day trip from Bologna to Venice.
+Or stay overnight and spend 2 days exploring the city.

 - Ravenna: This former capital of the Roman empire is famous for its stunning mosaics, and makes for a perfect off-path experience in Italy.

 - Modena: Car enthusiasts will love a day trip to the home of Ferrari and Maserati, while foodies can sample dishes made with the region’s famous balsamic vinegar.

 - Florence: Spend a day exploring the incredible architecture, history, and art in this former seat of the Medici family.